UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 DigitalOut greenLED(PB_0);
 ```

+> In C++, we say we have created a software _object_ `greenLED` of _type_ `DigitalOut`.
+We have pass the pin name `PB_0` as a _parameter_ so that the electronics inside the chip can be set up accordingly.
+The code to do this is cleverly hidden from us.
+>
+> Note the jargon in _italics_.
+These are terms we will keep meeting.
+>
-> The effect of this line is to configure pin PB_0 as a GPIO pin, _configured as an output_ (also known as a digital output).
+> The effect of this line is to configure pin PB_0 as a GPIO pin, _configured as a digital output_.

-Having done this, we can the **control** the state of this pin.
+Having done this, we can now easily **control** the state of this pin using the _object_ `greenLED`.
 To switch it to the ON state (3.3V), we can write the following:

 ```C++
 greenLED = 1;